marco262/my_wiki/data/dnd/advancement/feats.md

 * Increase your Charisma score by 1, to a maximum of 20.
 * You gain proficiency in the Persuasion skill.
 If you are already proficient in this skill, you add double your proficiency bonus to checks you make with it.
 * If you spend 1 minute talking to someone who can understand what you say, you can make a Charisma (Persuasion) check contested by the creature's Wisdom (Insight) check.
 If you or your companions are fighting the creature, your check automatically fails.
-If your check succeeds, the target is charmed by you as long as it remains within 60 feet of you and for 1 minute thereafter.
+If your check succeeds, the target is [[[general:conditions#charmed|charmed]]] by you as long as it remains within 60 feet of you and for 1 minute thereafter.

 ## Empathic